NYPL/digarch/transfers/floppy-disk-imaging.md

 * Open Cygwin and enter the following commands:
 * Connect to ARCHV Mac.
 ```$ ssh archv```
-* Change to the kryrofluxOutput directory.
+* Change to the kryofluxOutput directory.
 ```$ kryofluxoutput```
 * Run the command to tar the stream files.
 ```$ compress```
 * Run the program to move files from kryofluxOutput to the appropriate subdirectory in diskImages.
 ```$ moveimages```
+* Move s0 and s1 images separately.

 ### Problem disks
 <!-- Change to delete problem images? -->